otaviof/chart-streams/README.md

 ## Semantic Versioning

-Git repository tree is transversed commit-by-commit starting from latest.
-On transversing the commits `chart-streams` will identify from which branch each change is coming from, and with this information publish stable and development versions of Helm-Charts, adding [semanatic versioning][semver] representation [understood by Helm][helmsemver].
+Git repository tree is traversed commit-by-commit starting from latest.
+On traversing the commits `chart-streams` will identify from which branch each change is coming from, and with this information publish stable and development versions of Helm-Charts, adding [semantic versioning][semver] representation [understood by Helm][helmsemver].

 Chart versions are ultimately defined by regular `Chart.yaml`, however it's enriched when change is located in a branch other than `master`.
 In `master` the exact version present in `Chart.yaml` is